-While an "industrial project" will constitute a qualifying "industrial policy project" if it meets the requirements of section 12I(7), it must also meet the Ministerial approval requirements of section 12I(8).
-The Minster of Trade and Industry must, after taking into account the recommendations of the adjudication committee (see 7), approve an "industrial project" as an "industrial policy project" (with or without preferred status - see 4.4) if the Minister is satisfied that the industrial project will significantly contribute to the Industrial Policy Programme within South Africa having regard to -
+While an "industrial project" will constitute a qualifying "industrial policy project" if it meets the requirements of section 12l(7), it must also meet the Ministerial approval requirements of section 12l(8).
+The Minister of Trade and Industry must, after taking into account the recommendations of the adjudication committee (see 7), approve an "industrial project" as an "industrial policy project" (with or without preferred status - see 4.4) if the Minister is satisfied that the industrial project will significantly contribute to the Industrial Policy Programme within South Africa having regard to -

-- the extent to which the project will upgrade an industry within South Africa by using innovative processes, using new technology that results in improved energy efficiency and cleaner production technology; - the extent to which the project will provide general business linkages within South Africa: - the extent to which the project will acquire goods and services from small, medium and micro enterprises; - the extent to which the project will create direct employment within South Africa; - the extent to which the project will provide skills development in South Africa; and - in the case of a greenfield project, the location of the project within an industrial development zone (IDZ).
+- the extent to which the project will upgrade an industry within South Africa by using innovative processes, using new technology that results in improved energy efficiency and cleaner production technology; - the extent to which the project will provide general business linkages within South Africa; - the extent to which the project will acquire goods and services from small, medium and micro enterprises; - the extent to which the project will provide skills development in South Africa; and - in the case of a greenfield project, the location of the project within a special economic zone.